Radical centrism: United Kingdom

 Following the 2010 election, Nick Clegg, then leader of the Liberal Democrats (Britain's third-largest party at the time), had his party enter into a Conservative–Liberal Democrat coalition agreement to form a majority government.
 In a speech to party members in the spring of 2011, Clegg declared that he considers himself and his party to be radical centrist:

 For the left, an obsession with the state.
 For the right, a worship of the market.
 But as liberals, we place our faith in people.
 People with power and opportunity in their hands.
 Our opponents try to divide us with their outdated labels of left and right.
 But we are not on the left and we are not on the right.
 We have our own label: Liberal.
 We are liberals and we own the freehold to the centre ground of British politics.
 Our politics is the politics of the radical centre.

 In the autumn of 2012, Clegg's longtime policy advisor elaborated on the differences between Clegg's identity as a "radical liberal" and traditional social democracy.
 He stated that Clegg's conception of liberalism rejected "statism, paternalism, insularity and narrow egalitarianism".

+In 2026, former Prime Minister Tony Blair called on the Starmer ministry to adopt radical centrism, which Blair commented would be the best method of implementing the "radical change in policy, system of government and politics" required to address the "two epochal changes happening in the world today – one geopolitical, the other technological".
+He further stated that radical centrism was the most viable re-election strategy because since "the centre is the place where policy comes first and politics second" and that when determining the correct analysis of the problem, "the correct answer requires radical change", therefore, "the centre should be the radical changemaker" since it "starts from the proposition that governing in the age of AI will be the principal challenge".

 United States

 Ross Perot was an early proponent of radical centrism.

 Political independent Jesse Ventura was elected Governor of Minnesota in 1998.

 Some commentators identify Ross Perot's 1992 U.S. presidential campaign as the first radical centrist national campaign.
 However, many radical centrist authors were not enthusiastic about Perot.
 Matthew Miller acknowledges that Perot had enough principle to support a gasoline tax hike, Halstead and Lind note that he popularized the idea of balancing the budget and John Avlon says he crystallized popular distrust of partisan extremes.
 However, none of those authors examines Perot's ideas or campaigns in depth and Mark Satin does not mention Perot at all.
 Joe Klein mocked one of Perot's campaign gaffes and said he was not a sufficiently substantial figure.
 Miller characterizes Perot as a rich, self-financed lone wolf.
 By contrast, what most radical centrists say they want in political action terms is the building of a grounded political movement.

-The phrase "militant moderates" was used by national media during Perot's 1992 groundbreaking presidential campaign.
-One of Perot's most intriguing contributions to American politics is his challenge to the entire paradigm of "left-center-right."
-He claimed at a meeting of the national Reform Party in 1995 that the paradigm was no longer operative and that left-center-right was being replaced.
-The replacement was a "top versus the rest of us" paradigm, and that the very wealthy like himself, could choose to be with the people at the "bottom, like most of the American people."
-This brand of "militant moderation"—a form of populism—is what endeared Perot to his ardent followers and was not traditional "centrism."